-Learn where Scott Dumas, a professional Videographer and YouTuber, finds music to use in his videos and how he manages to save hundreds of dollars on stock music licensing.
+Learn where Scott Dumas, a professional videographer and YouTuber, finds music to use in his clients videos and how he manages to save hundreds of dollars on stock music licensing.

 If you are a videographer, you know that music licensing costs may add a significant number to your video budget.
 Assuming you’re aiming to create pro quality, modern sounding soundtracks that truly adds value and emotion to your video.

 I’m Scott, a professional videographer and YouTuber.
 With so much music out there, it should be easy to find the perfect soundtrack for your video, right?
 But, I find that often, that’s not the case.
 In this video I’ll explains how my TunePocket subscription helps me to save on licensing great music for my projects.

 What is your biggest challenge when you’re trying to find music to use in your clients videos?